-Languages Week is held on 5 - 11 August 2020 and is designed to raise awareness of the benefits of language and highlight the linguistic diversity in our community.
+Languages Week is held in August every year and is designed to raise awareness of the benefits of language and highlight the linguistic diversity in our community.

-More than 240 languages and dialects are spoken in Western Australia today and Languages Week provides an opportunity to explore and celebrate language learning.
+With more than 240 languages and dialects spoken in Western Australia

 Languages Week also provides an opportunity to acknowledge the vital role of interpreters and translators in ensuring that government services are accessible by all members of the community.